Maltese passport: Visa requirements

 Visa requirements for Maltese citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Malta.
-As of 7 November 2024, Maltese citizens had visa-free or visa on arrival access (including eTAs) to 187 countries and territories, ranking the Maltese passport 7th globally in terms of travel freedom (tied with Canadian, Czech, and Hungarian passports) according to the Henley Passport Index.
-Meanwhile, Arton Capital's Passport Index ranked the Maltese passport 7th in the world in terms of travel freedom, with a mobility score of 173 (tied with British, Canadian, Lithuanian, Romanian, Bulgarian, and Australian passports), as of 2 December 2024.
+As of 3 February 2026, Maltese citizens had visa-free or visa on arrival access (including eTAs) to 184 countries and territories, ranking the Maltese passport 5th globally in terms of travel freedom (tied with Austrian, Greek and Portuguese passports) according to the Henley Passport Index.
+Meanwhile, Arton Capital's Passport Index ranked the Maltese passport 6th in the world in terms of travel freedom, with a mobility score of 171 (tied with Croatian, Estonian, Hungarian, Latvian, Polish, Slovak, and Slovenian passports), as of 3 February 2026.

 Additionally, Maltese citizens can live and work in any country within the European Economic Area (including the member states of the European Union and the European Free Trade Association) as a result of the right of free movement and residence granted in Article 21 of the Treaty on the Functioning of the European Union.